gorjanradevski/p_and_o_3/README.md

 ### Logging vs printing

-The only scenario where ```print("Something")``` should be done is in the top level python files.
+The only scenario where ```print("Something")``` should be done is in the Python scripts.
 Otherwise, logging should be used.
 The logging is included in the default
 Python library.
 The logging package has a lot of useful features:

  - Easy to see where and when (even what line no.) a logging call is being made from.